 Most women awaken from surgery with a sense of a large weight having been lifted off of their shoulders.
 Patients feel good the day after surgery, and are encouraged to shower and wash their hair.
 You may engage in activities of daily living and light household activities after a day or two.
 It is important to remember that even though you feel good, you can still hinder the healing process by returning to an active lifestyle too soon.

 There is no strenuous activity or working out for 1 month.
 Premature return to the gym or even the treadmill can be associated with swelling, or worse, bleeding.
 Everyone experiences some swelling and light bruising, which disappears in a few weeks.
 You can return to driving once you are off of all pain medications and you can comfortably turn to the side to look behind you.
 Most women return to workplace after 1 week although you can work remotely a day or 2 after the surgery.
 If your work involves heavy lifting or strenuous activities you may return to light work after 2 weeks and regular duties after 4 weeks.

-When do I have my first follow-up visit?
+When do I have my first follow-up visit after Breast Reduction?

 All post op patients are seen the day after surgery.
 A dressing change is performed and you are placed in a post surgical bra.
 All instructions are reviewed and you have ample opportunity to ask any questions to make sure that you are comfortable as you heal.

-For more details and to find out if you are a candidate for breast reduction please contact us to schedule a consultation or call our office at 973-912-9120.
-You may also use our online consultation tool provided on this page.
+For more details and to find out if you are a candidate for breast reduction please contact us to schedule a consultation or call our office at 973-524-7124.